 Buried in my Grandmother’s recipe box on an old scrap of paper was a true treasure, my Grandmother’s Old Fashioned Ham Loaf.
 I can still imagine sitting at her Formica table.
 I can still taste it, the top brown and crusty and the inside moist, fragrant and flavorful, almost exotic with its little touch of allspice and clove.

 Old Fashioned Ham Loaf must have been one of my Grandma’s staples, at least when family came to visit for Sunday dinners.
 I know it was pretty popular in my area of Northwest Iowa which was settled by a lot of German (and Irish) during the 1860’s through the 1880’s.
-I’ve seen recipes for Old Fashioned Ham Loaf recipes from many places so it might have had a universal appeal and I think it’s often attributed to the Pennsylvania Dutch.
-So many recipes with German and farming heritage are.
+I’ve seen recipes for Old Fashioned Ham Loaf recipes from many places so it might have had a universal appeal.
+It’s often attributed to the Pennsylvania Dutch.
+So many recipes with German and farming heritage are, often incorrectly.

 About Grandmother’s Old Fashioned Ham Loaf:

 For me, this Old Fashioned Ham Loaf is a comfort food; just plain old good, Midwestern comfort food.
 I know it’s kind of out of fashion.
 I think there are a couple of reasons.
-Back in the day, pork and of course ham, which is a pork product, were much fattier than today and dishes with fat were a big “no no” when the low-fat diest hit their hey-day.
-And while the low-fat diet recommended no for no more than 33 percent of calories from fat over the course of a day everyone just freaked out about fat!
+Back in the day, pork and of course ham, which is a pork product, were much fattier than today and dishes with fat were a big “no-no” when the low-fat diets hit their hey-day.
+The low-fat diets recommended no more than 33 percent of calories from fat over the course of a day & everyone just freaked out about fat!
 It was almost surreal living in that time period.The other reason is ground ham isn’t available at most groceries and sometimes even ground pork isn’t and so few people have meat grinders; we can work around that with a food processor.

 Some people even wrap their ham loaf in bacon before cooking.
 That might be a sin, lol!
 Ham, Bacon and Ground Pork all in one dish.
 I’d be like “Whoa!!”